sunbains/tidb-test-rig/README.md

     let args = Args::parse();
     let setup = TestSetup::new(&args.common);

-    // Test-specific logic here
+    // Binary-specific logic here
 }
 ```

 #### Adding New States
 1. For common states: Define in `state_machine.rs` and export in `lib.rs`
-2. For test-specific states: Use existing states in `State` enum or add new ones
+2. For binary-specific states: Use existing states in `State` enum or add new ones
 3. Implement the handler in the appropriate module
-4. Register the handler in the test
+4. Register the handler in the binary
 5. Update state transitions as needed

 ### Adding New Features